 - hearing loss in the affected ear

-- redness, swelling, and tenderness in the affected ear
+- redness, swelling, and tenderness behind the affected ear

 - a white blood cell count to confirm the presence of an infection

-- a CT scan of your ear and head
+- a computerized tomography (CT) scan of your ear and head

-- an MRI scan of your ear and head
+- an magnetic resonance imaging (MRI) of your ear and head

 - an X-ray of your skull